NESTCollaboration/nest/README.md

 <a name="barenest"></a>
 ### Using bareNEST

+**NOTE**: bareNEST is deprecated as of NEST v2.1.0.
+It will eventually be phased-out from the standard NEST compilation.

 bareNEST is a minimal implementation of NEST, which does not contain the various complications of testNEST (e.g. field non-uniformities, muon tracks, etc.).
 It provides the "bare minimum" function calls needed to demonstrate the yield calculations step-by-step.

-This tool provides the basics, showing you how to implement the NEST class in your own code in a no-frills approach.

-NOTE: It is currently hard-coded to take no inputs, as this source code is a skeleton intended for adaptation/customization.
+It is currently hard-coded to take no inputs, as this source code is a skeleton intended for adaptation/customization.

 <a name="rootnest"></a>
 ### Running rootNEST

 rootNEST is an extremely diverse and powerful tool, but requires compilation against ROOT libraries to work at all.
+**NEW TO v2.1.0**: the rootNEST mode is set in include/NEST/analysis.hh.
+The **mode** flag in analysis.hh has 3 options:

-* In "default" mode (i.e., no #define pre-compiler directives commented in at the top) it executes Gaussian fits to a histogrammed band in log(S2/S1) or log(S2) for you vs. S1.
+* **mode = 0**: "default" mode.
+It executes Gaussian fits to a histogrammed band in log(S2/S1) or log(S2) for you vs. S1.
+	- If you give it only one argument (being the file path to a testNEST output file) with **verbosity=true**, it will print out S1 vs. log(S2/S1) or S1 vs. log(S2) band information for the given S1,S2,log ranges in analysis.hh .
 	- If you give it 2 arguments it'll give you the leakage of ER events below a smooth fit to the Gaussian means of the NR band, so it shows your background discrimination for WIMPs.
 	- If the second argument is NR and first ER raw data (produced first with testNEST) instead of the other way around then it will spit out NR "acceptance" below the centroid.

-* In FIT mode (#define and #ifdef FIT) it takes 2 arguments and compares the NEST band to real data and gives you the goodness of fit
+* **mode = 1**: "FIT" mode.
+It takes 2 arguments and compares the NEST band to real data and gives you the goodness of fit.
+Note that the data file must be formatted to match rootNEST band outputs.
+	See "LUXRun03_CH3TBand_SpikeFull.txt" and "LUXRun03_DDBand_SpikeFull.txt" for example format.

-* In either FIT or normal mode, if the number of bins in analysis.hh is set to 1, then it assumes you want a Gaussian fit (S1, S2, and energy) for a mono-energy calibration peak
+* In either FIT or default mode, if the number of bins in analysis.hh is set to 1, then it assumes you want a Gaussian fit (S1, S2, and energy) for a mono-energy calibration peak

-* In LIMIT mode (#define and #ifdef LIMIT) it takes 2 arguments:
+* **mode = 2**: "LIMIT" mode.
+It takes 2 arguments:
 	1. A file of NR efficiency vs. energy, which can be provided by real data or by running testNEST or similar code based on it repeatedly and building a new text file.
 The code will perform a smooth fit for you to the efficiency.
+See "LUXRun03_betaEff_Simulated.txt" or "LUXRun03_nrEff_Simulated.txt" for formatting examples.
 	2. 0, 1, or 2 for spin-independent or spin-dependent neutron or proton respectively.
 		It will ask you questions like #kg-days on screen

+There is a new **skewness** parameter in analysis.hh that allows rootNEST to fit skew-Gaussian to the log(S2/S1) or log(S2) distributions for bands and goodness-of-fit calculation. skewness=0 will perform Gaussian fits;
+skewness=1 will perform skew-Gaussian fits; skewness=2 will perform more rigorous skew-Gaussian fits for additional accuracy.

-The following example tab-delimited plain ASCII text files are provided to go with rootNEST.
+The following additional example tab-delimited plain ASCII text files are provided to go with rootNEST.

 * Xe10_ERBand_Luiz.txt and Xe10_NRBand_Luiz.txt graciously produced by Prof. Luiz de Viveiros of Penn State for XENON10 for use in FIT mode to compare to NEST MC output.